On the conjugacy problem for finite-state automorphisms of regular rooted trees: Examples

 The next example shows that the condition of having finite orbit-signalizers cannot be dropped in Theorem~\ref{theor_contr_conjug}, and that Theorem~\ref{thm_bounded_conju_in_Aut_f} does not hold for polynomial automorphisms.

-\begin{example} Consider the automorphisms $b=(a,c)\sigma $, $c=(a,b)$ defined in Example~\ref{ex_example1}.
-Inductively one can prove that the state $b^{2^{n}}|_{0^{n}}$ is active for every $n$, and hence the automorphism $b$ acts transitively on $X^{n}$ for every $n$.
-Thus $b$ is conjugate with $a$ in the group $\Aut(T)$.
-Both $a$ and $b$ are contracting, however, $b$ has infinite orbit-signalizer, and hence it is not conjugate with $a$ in the group $\FSG$, by Proposition~\ref{prop_fso_necessary}. \end{example}
+\begin{example} Consider the automorphisms $b_1=(a,b_2)\sigma $, $b_2=(a,b_1)$ defined in Example~\ref{ex_example1}.
+Inductively one can prove that the state $b_1^{2^{n}}|_{0^{n}}$ is active for every $n$, and hence the automorphism $b_1$ acts transitively on $X^{n}$ for every $n$.
+Thus $a$ and $b_1$ have the same orbit types (see page~\pageref{page_orbit_type}) and therefore they are conjugate in the group $\Aut(T)$.
+Both $a$ and $b_1$ are contracting, however, $b_1$ has infinite orbit-signalizer, and hence it is not conjugate with $a$ in the group $\FSG$, by Proposition~\ref{prop_fso_necessary}. \end{example}

 Finally, we illustrate the solution of the conjugacy problem in the group of bounded automata.

 \begin{example} Consider the conjugacy problem for the adding machine $a=(e,a)\sigma$ and its inverse $a^{-1}=(a^{-1},e)\sigma$ in the group of bounded automata.